 For shorter bios and elevator pitch see their EPK

 Over the years, Annie and Rod have done it all; from hard rock to musical theater.
-The 80’s and 90’s found them dividing their time between original projects and cover bands performing nearly every weekend in rock clubs around the Detroit area.
-In the later 90’s, “Foolish Mortals” (their longest running and hardest working cover band with a set list that included everything from The Pretenders and Sheryl Crow to Led Zepplin & Aerosmith) Annie picked up the guitar again and started writing.
+The 80’s and 90’s found them dividing their time between original projects and cover bands.
+“Foolish Mortals” (their longest-running and hardest-working cover band with a set list that included everything from The Pretenders and Sheryl Crow to Led Zepplin & Aerosmith) performed nearly every weekend in bars and pubs around the Detroit area.
+In the later 90’s, Annie picked up the guitar again and started writing.

 As with many singer/songwriters whose instrumentation is primarily acoustic the word “folk” covers a broad sonic range of genres and influences – what comes out is a hybrid sound all their own.
 Genuine and playful; effortless and endearing; this duo has been delighting audiences in quality music venues, house concerts, coffeehouses, and festivals throughout their home state of Michigan and beyond.